SarayuN16/SarayuN16/README.md

 this is what I've been doing:

-- 🔭 I’m currently working on creating blueprints !!
+- 🔭 I’m currently working on applying force to objects and creating boundaries !!
-- 🌱 I’m also currently relearning everything that I have worked on for a capstone project!!
+- 🌱 I’m also currently making a infinite game by myself!!